Mirxa27/MirxaAgent/docs/memory/README.md

-# Memory for CUGA
+# Memory for MirxaAgent

-This document explains how to enable the use of the memory feature in CUGA.
+This document explains how to enable the use of the memory feature in MirxaAgent.

 ## 🎯 Overview

-CUGA execution can be enhanced by enabling episodic memory, which introduces the ability to levearge previously identified insights and relevant experiences when generating the final answer.
+MirxaAgent execution can be enhanced by enabling episodic memory, which introduces the ability to levearge previously identified insights and relevant experiences when generating the final answer.
 Some key features include:

 ### 1. Agentic Memory Component